Waldorfio/weather-app/README.md

 # Project: Live Weather App
-A live weather application, built off of the OpenWeather API.
+A live weather application, built using the OpenWeather API.
 Application developed using JavaScript, CSS3, and HTML5.
 Packaged using Webpack.

 ### Features
-- Search bar for cities across the world
+- Search bar for with real-time updating of searched cities
 - Instantly load the weather results without refreshing the page
 - Celsius/Farenheit converter